pik-piam/PyPSA-China-PIK/docs/model.md

 ## Renewable resources
-Renewable resources are computed using the `atlite` package which comptues potentials and availability series from ERA5 weather data (0.25x0.25 degree^2 cells).
+Renewable resources are computed using the `atlite` package which comptues potentials and availability series from ERA5 weather data (0.25x0.25 degree<sup>2</sup> cells).
 Renewable supply is described at subprovincial resolution by default, with user-set binning of cells.
+Each bin is aggregated into a generator with it's own potential and availability curve.

 ## Emission budgets & prices

 There are two options to penalise emissions.

 1. A global constraint can be added (as reduction vs a reference year or budget).
-This is a a hard bound
+This is a hard bound.
 2. An emission price can be added.

 Currently, only CO2 is controlled but it is straightforward to add new GHGs or harmful emissions.

 ## Electricity Demand
 Historical hourly electricity demand for each province is scaled according to future demand projections/scenarios.
-The default historical data is NDRC data for the year https://doi.org/10.5281/zenodo.8322210, which includes peak/valley daily demands and typical hourly profiles.
+The default historical data is NDRC data for the [year 2019](https://doi.org/10.5281/zenodo.8322210), which includes peak/valley daily demands and typical hourly profiles.
 It is possible to split projections by sectors.

 ### REMIND coupling
 In coupled runs, sectoral or total demands are provided by the REMIND IAM.
 Hourly profiles for each sector are scaled by the REMIND total